-The company has its own governance framework which complements Firmwide and EMEA organisation and governance.
+The company has its own governance framework which complements the Firmwide and EMEA organisation and governance.
 In addition, investment funds are also governed by their respective Fund Boards and regulators.
 The governance of GSAMI is distinct and separate from the governance of investment funds, for which GSAMI has been appointed as investment advisor.

-Risk management governance starts with the Board of Directors of the company (the Board), which both directly and through its committees, including its Risk Committee, oversees the risk management policies and practices.
+Risk management governance starts with the Board of Directors of the company (the Board), which both directly and through its committees, including the Board Risk Committee, oversees the risk management policies and practices.
 The Board is also responsible for the annual review and approval of the company's risk appetite statement.
 The risk appetite statement describes the levels and types of risk the company is willing to accept or to avoid, in order to achieve strategic business objectives included in the strategic business plan, while remaining in compliance with regulatory requirements.
-The Board reviews the strategic business plan and is ultimately responsible for overseeing and providing direction about strategy and risk appetite.
-In addition, GSAMI has an Executive Risk Committee which reports to the company's Management Committee and the Board and has responsibility for directing and overseeing GSAMI's management in implementing appropriate risk guidelines/policies and risk management strategy for the legal entity, including but not limited to taking steps reasonably designed to ensure adherence to risk tolerance levels and establishing an appropriate risk limit framework.
-This committee convenes monthly to review key financial and risk metrics for the company including, but not limited to, financial performance, eligible regulatory capital and liquidity requirements (including the annual Internal Capital Adequacy and Risk Assessment "ICARA" exercise), credit risk, market risk, operational risk, including conduct risk, and stress tests.
-The Executive Risk Committee also monitors the performance and risk governance framework relevant to GSAMI's funds and separately managed accounts.
+The Board reviews the strategic business plan and is responsible for overseeing and providing direction about strategy and risk appetite.
+In addition, GSAMI has an Executive Risk Committee which reports to the company's Management Committee and the Board.
+The Executive Risk Committee has responsibility for directing and overseeing GSAMI's management in implementing appropriate risk policies and frameworks and for the risk management strategy for the legal entity including, but not limited to, taking steps to ensure adherence to risk tolerance levels and establishing an appropriate risk limit framework.
+The Executive Risk Committee convenes monthly to review key financial and non-financial risk metrics for the company including, but not limited to, financial performance, eligible regulatory capital and liquidity versus management and regulatory requirements, credit risk, market risk, operational risk including conduct risk, and relevant stress tests.
+The Executive Risk Committee additionally oversees the annual